AflaxCade/Inventory-Management-System/README.md

 python manage.py runserver
 ```

+# Usage
+- **Sign up or log in:** Use either username/email and password or Gmail for authentication.
+- **Navigate the dashboard:** View KPIs, charts, and recent orders.
+- **Manage records:** Use the management modules to add/update customers, suppliers, categories, products, and orders.
+- **Generate invoices:** The invoice is automatically Created for completed orders.
+- **Reset password:** Use the forgot password feature if needed.

 ## Note
 A `.env` file must be created in the project root directory with the following configuration: